 Kragen asked Quincy Jones to produce, and Jones enlisted Michael Jackson.
 Richie got Stevie Wonder involved, and from there, word got out and many members of the music industry signed on to help.
 The project from conception to recording took about a month.

-This was recorded at A&M Studios in Los Angeles on January 28, 1985, the night of the American Music Awards.
+This was recorded at A&M Studios in Los Angeles on January 28, 1985, the night of the American Music Awards, which was held at the nearby Shrine Auditorium.
 Since the artists were all in town for the awards, it was much easier to get them together to record the single.

 The stars who sang solos were, in order, Lionel Richie, Stevie Wonder, Paul Simon, Kenny Rogers, James Ingram, Billy Joel, Tina Turner, Michael Jackson, Diana Ross, Dionne Warwick, Willie Nelson, Al Jarreau, Bruce Springsteen, Kenny Loggins, Steve Perry, Daryl Hall, Michael Jackson (again), Huey Lewis, Cyndi Lauper, and Kim Carnes.
 Bob Dylan and Ray Charles were also featured on the song and given close-ups in the video.